kyasuda516/iilog-pckg/README.md

 <br>

-## Example of loading a config file
+## Example for loading a configuration file

 config.yml:
 ```YAML